caimichael/caimichael.github.io/1_research.md

 <details class="paper-abstract">
   <summary class="btn-abstract">Abstract</summary>
   <div class="abstract-text">
-  Over four decades, U.S. market power has risen, interest rates have fallen, and wealth has concentrated at the top.
-We show that rising market power endogenously lowers equilibrium interest rates and raises top wealth shares in a model with (1) imperfectly elastic asset markets and (2) realistic destination of rents.
-The key implication is an asset market channel through which higher markups generate two opposing forces: redistribution and asset creation.
-For redistribution, higher markups reallocate income from wages earned by low-saving workers to profits earned by high-saving business owners, increasing aggregate asset demand.
-For asset creation, a portion of market-power profits is capitalized into publicly traded equity claims, increasing asset supply.
-We derive an analytical expression, as a function of sufficient statistics, such as factor shares, the traded share of profits and asset demand elasticities, to quantify and decompose the effect.
-In the data, the redistribution effect dominates the asset creation.
+  Over the past forty years, U.S. market power has risen, long-run real rates have fallen, and wealth has concentrated at the top.
+We propose a model in which rising market power endogenously lowers long-run rates, raises top wealth shares, and yet has only a muted effect on the long-run level of output.
+The asset market channel linking these aggregate trends rests on two departures from benchmark general equilibrium models of market power: 1) households hold differentiated ownership claims to market-power profits and 2) households face idiosyncratic income risk, which makes long-run asset demand imperfectly elastic.
+To quantify how the endogenous response of rates shapes the real effects of market power in the long run, we derive a sufficient-statistic representation of asset market clearing in terms of factor shares, relative saving propensities, asset-demand elasticity, and the tradable share of profits.
-Along the transition path that matches the observed increase in aggregate markups, equilibrium interest rates fall by 220 basis points, the top-1% wealth share rises, and real output is essentially unchanged, whereas output falls by 15% in the representative-agent benchmark.
-These results suggest that the costs of market power may arise primarily from wealth concentration rather than from output distortions.
+The sufficient-statistic exercise and the full nonlinear transition point to the same conclusion: the asset market channel lowers the long-run return by up to 238 basis points and raises the top-1% wealth share by up to 55.5%.
+At the same time, long-run output falls by only 2.6%, an 86% smaller decline than in the representative-household benchmark.
+The asset market channel therefore dampens output losses from market power while magnifying its effects on wealth concentration.
   </div>
 </details>